How to plan your newsletter NOT like your website

 Content Focus

 Websites cover all aspects of your operation.
 They are designed to give a broad overview of your business, products, or services.
-You should consider a website to be a one-stop shop for anything your visitor needs, including from your other marketing channels.
+You should consider a website to be a one-stop shop for anything your visitor needs.
 It serves as a resource for visitors to find various types of information, from general answers to your value proposition.

 A newsletter usually has a more specific focus or theme that can vary greatly with each email.
 Each issue should have a clear objective, whether it’s to promote a product, share company news, or provide valuable content like tips or industry insights.
 Identify this purpose before you start creating your newsletter.
 Determine the purpose as it relates to your target audience, and tailor the content accordingly to ensure it remains relevant and engaging.
 Otherwise, you risk readers clicking elsewhere.